edgarzhavoronkov/au-software-design-fall-2016/README.md

 Used patterns:
 - all commands are implemented with Command pattern
-- Shell itself is a Singleton
+- Shell itself is a Singleton with Lazy Initialization
 - Shell uses CommandProvider which is a small Factory
 - ExternalCmd is an Adapter